Thurston County Commission Suspends Advisory Boards, Responds to Social Distancing Requirements

 In response, the board canceled its Tuesday business meeting and Transportation Benefit District meeting, will add live-streaming options to all board work sessions, will suspend advisory boards committees and councils overseen by the BOCC for at least four weeks and are asking elected officials to make plans to continue if there was a partial government shutdown.

-“We are taking these measures to help protect the health and safety of our most vulnerable populations in Thurston County and lead by example,” said Commission Chair John Hutchings.
-“We will continue to assess and take additional measures to minimize the risk of spreading COVID-19 throughout our community.”
+“We are taking these measures to help protect the health and safety of our most vulnerable populations in Thurston County and lead by example,” said Commission Chair John Hutchings.”

 (0) comments